Aliases for SCUBE3 Gene

 GeneCards Summary for SCUBE3 Gene

-SCUBE3 (Signal Peptide, CUB Domain, EGF-Like 3) is a Protein Coding gene.
+SCUBE3 (Signal Peptide, CUB Domain And EGF Like Domain Containing 3) is a Protein Coding gene.
+Diseases associated with SCUBE3 include lung cancer.
 GO annotations related to this gene include calcium ion binding.
-An important paralog of this gene is LTBP3.
+An important paralog of this gene is CD93.

 UniProtKB/Swiss-Prot for SCUBE3 Gene